tobiasfeistmantl/lome-ios-app/Pods/Spring/README.md

 ## Autostart
 Allows you to animate without code.
-Don't need to use this is if you plan to start the animation in code.
+Don't need to use this if you plan to start the animation in code.

 ## Autohide
 Saves you the hassle of adding a line "layer.alpha = 0" in viewDidLoad().